pmprosociety/authcompanion/README.md

 ---

 ### /auth/refresh
-Description: If the request has a valid refresh token (stored as cookie) return a access token and set a new refresh token cookie.
+Description: If the request has a valid refresh token (stored as cookie) return an access token and set a new refresh token cookie.

 **POST**
 Request Body: No body required